JBerthelier/ParasiTE/README.md

 In /ParasiTE_output/Results/STEP5_altTE-G_candidates/

 - List_altTE-G.tab ## List of Genes that are involved in altTE-Gi with a TE.
-- List_altTE-G_exonic_level.tab ## List of exons that are involved in alternative isoforms with a TE.
+- List_altTE-G_exonic_level.tab ## List of exons that are involved in altTE-Gi with a TE.

 In "List_altTE-G.tab"